2BB2 400

 The 2BB2 400 class were two electric locomotives built in 1926 for the Paris Orléans (PO) railway of France.

 After wartime coal shortages during World War I, post-war reconstruction from 1919 focussed on electrification, powered by hydro electricity.
 In 1923 the PO began electrification of the 200 km section of the Toulouse main line from Paris to Vierzon using a supply of 1,500 V DC.
 The Ganz Works of Budapest, Hungary supplied these two locomotives, to the design of Kálmán Kandó.

 The arrangement of the locomotives was unusual for DC locomotives and may have been influenced by Kandó's other designs for AC locomotives, with the large diameter frame-mounted AC motors of the period.
-The four motors were mounted rigidly on the frames, above the driving wheels.
+The four DC motors were mounted rigidly on the frame, above the driving wheels.
 Each motor drove an external jackshaft crank, with the four driving axles coupled in pairs.
 Drive between the motor jackshafts and the wheels was by coupling rods.
 As express passenger locomotives, this also permitted large diameter driving wheels, rather than small-wheeled bogies beneath the frames.
-Suspension travel between the driven wheels and the fixed motors was achieved through Kandó's triangular linkage design.
+Suspension travel between the driven wheels and the fixed motors was achieved through Kandó's triangular linkage design (E401: "hyperstatic" with top linkage rod between motor cranks, E402: "isostatic" without such top cross-linkage rod.